Montreal Alouettes: Montreal Concordes (1982–1985)

-The team gradually rebounded on the field over the next three years.
+The team slowly rebounded on the field over the next three years.
 The Concordes won five games in 1983.
 While still well below .500, the East Division was so weak that year (only the eventual Grey Cup champion Argos finished with a winning record) that the Concordes were still in playoff contention on the season's final weekend.
 The Concordes' final game of the season was at Olympic Stadium against the Tiger-Cats.
-With Hamilton and Montreal tied at 5-10 for the division's third and final playoff spot, a respectable crowd of 41,157 converged to watch the Concordes play what was effectively a playoff game.
-These fans left heartbroken after Hamilton kicker Bernie Ruoff made a last minute field goal to tie the game 21-21.
+With Hamilton and Montreal tied at 5–10 for the division's third and final playoff spot, a respectable crowd of 41,157 converged to watch the Concordes play what was effectively a playoff game.
+These fans left heartbroken after Hamilton kicker Bernie Ruoff made a last-minute field goal to tie the game 21–21.
 Since overtime would not be introduced in the CFL regular season until 1986, the Tiger-Cats won the final Eastern playoff berth on account of a better head-to-head record (having beaten the Concordes earlier in the year).

-The team returned to the playoffs in 1984, again doing so in a weak East Division; only the defending champion Argos finished with a winning record.
+The team returned to the playoffs in 1984, again doing so in a very weak East Division; only the defending champion Argos finished with a winning record.
 In 1985, they advanced all the way to the East Final.
-Their East Semifinal win over Ottawa that year was both their only home playoff game and only playoff win under the Concordes banner; 1984 and 1985 were the only playoff appearances for a Montreal football team from 1982 to 1986.
-However, as in 1984, they made the playoffs in an extremely weak East Division; the Concordes and Ti-Cats both finished with identical 8-8 records, with the Ti-Cats getting the division title by virtue of sweeping the season series.
+Their East Semifinal win over Ottawa that year was both their only home playoff game and only playoff win under the Concordes banner; 1984 and 1985 were the only playoff appearances for the franchise from 1982 to 1986.
+However, as in 1984, they made the playoffs in an extremely weak East Division; the Concordes and Ti-Cats both finished with identical 8–8 records, with the Ti-Cats getting the division title by virtue of sweeping the season series.
 No other team in the division even managed a .500 record.

 However, attendance did not keep pace with the team's performance.
 The Concordes' 1983 season finale against Hamilton was the only game to attract a crowd surpassing even 30,000 under Bronfman's ownership.
 Moreover, the 1985 East Semifinal was a disaster at the box office due in part to poor weather conditions and haphazard facility preparations.
 Only 11,372 fans attended what would turn out to be the team's last home game played under the Concordes name.